 “What do you want for dinner, honey?”
 Jack would ask her after he cleared away the lunch dishes, lunch usually consisting of something hearty like shepherd’s pie or pierogis, or both.
 “How about lasagna, or pot roast, or I could make my famous meatloaf?”

 “All of them,” Flame would hungrily reply.
 “And chocolate walnut brownies for dessert, with ice cream.”

 “Certainly, my sweet,” Jack would say.
 “You know how I love to watch lovely ladies eat.”

 Jill Hand is a former newspaper reporter and editor from New Jersey.
 Her work has appeared in Aphelion, Bewildering Stories, Flash Fiction Magazine, The Oddville Press, Suspense, and Weird N.J.
-Her novel, Rosina and the Travel Agency, is available from Amazon.
+Her novel, Rosina and the Travel Agency, is available now.